Senior adult community

 OPEN BIBLE.
 Taught by Craig Keith, this large class is made up of four decades of senior adults in their 60s to 90s.
 Learners of all ages are welcome.
 Lessons are based on books of the Bible and include reading from Scripture, presentation of Bible commentary and spirited group discussion.
 Meets in Room 1205-L (new room).

 Intergenerational class options:

 PERENNIAL: RECURRING THEMES AND TIMELESS CHARACTERS.
-[Began Jan.
-8, 2017].
-This new intergenerational class uses a rotation of teachers to present a two-year cycle of lessons that repeat continuously.
+This newer intergenerational class uses a rotation of teachers to present a two-year cycle of lessons that repeat continuously.
 The uniquely Wilshire curriculum focuses on the great themes and characters of the Bible.
 Each week’s lesson explores a character study (like Abraham, for example) or a grand theme (like grace, for example) as it plays out through the Bible.
 Shawn and Alison Ashmore are directors of the class.
-Meets in Room 3208 (new room).
+Meets in Room 3208 .